 A disadvantage of a Roth IRA is that you can't contribute to it if you make too much money.
 The limits are based on your modified adjusted gross income (MAGI) and your tax-filing status.
 To find your MAGI, start with your adjusted gross income (AGI), you can find it on your tax return and add certain deductions.
 Learn more about some of the drawbacks of Roth IRAs, including contribution limits, tax issues, and penalties.

+Additionally, if you're looking to invest in gold through an IRA, there are several IRA gold companies that can help you do so.
 Roth IRAs offer tax-free withdrawals for Future You.
 However, if you're struggling to save, taking a tax deduction now by contributing to a traditional IRA might be just the carrot you need to keep your retirement savings on track.
 In this video from the Motley Fool Live Financial Planning series, Robert Brokamp, Fool's longtime financial planning and retirement expert, discusses the downsides of a Roth IRA.
 As he explains, the most important factor is whether you get more value from a tax break now than from tax-free treatment later on.

 Paying income tax at the time of conversion, which could be substantial, is the main disadvantage of converting to a Roth IRA.
 If you expect to have a lower income tax rate in the future, converting to a Roth IRA may not have any tax benefits.
 In addition, calculating the amount of taxes can be complicated if you have other traditional IRA, SEP or SIMPLE accounts that you are not converting.
 In addition, there are no minimum distributions (RMDs) required from a Roth IRA when you turn 72, so if you don't need these funds, they can stay in your account and transfer them to your beneficiaries.